NimmiW/aurelia-realworld-example-app/README.md

 The app will automatically reload if you change any of the source files.

 ### Building the project
 Run `au build` to build the project.
 The build artifacts will be stored in the `scripts/` directory.
-Use the `--env prod` flag for a production build.

 ## Functionality overview